Insurance Company Not Responding to Your Appeal? Here's What to Do

 - File an immediate complaint with [applicable regulator]

-Contact the insurer and request external review initiation, citing the failure to decide within the required period.
+- Request External Independent Review: Complete Guide" class="auto-link">external review initiation, citing the failure to decide within the required period.

 Step 4: File a Regulatory Complaint